-Build a QR code generator · Cloudflare Workers docs
+Build a QR code generator

 POST request back to your serverless function, allowing you to see the corresponding QR code image data inside of your browser’s network inspector.

-With that, your serverless function is complete!
+With the above steps complete, your serverless function is ready.
 The full version of the code looks like this:

 const qr = require("qr-image")